Kit for the Preparation of Technetium Tc99m

 Product Information and Features

-- Room-temperature storage both before and after reconstitution
+- Room temperature storage (15° to 30° C) both before and after reconstitution for use up to 6 hours

 Indications and Usage